riceissa/timelines-wiki-main-page-table/README.md

 Steps:

+- `make clean`
-- Re-run google analytics script to get a new `ga.csv`
+- `make ga.csv`: Re-run google analytics script to get a new `ga.csv`
-- git pull from vipul's contract work repo, then re-read the `tasks.sql` file, to get new payments info
+- (manual) git pull from vipul's contract work repo, then re-read the `tasks.sql` file, to get new payments info
-- Re-run `proc.py`.
+- `make table.mediawiki`: Re-run `proc.py`.
 The wikipedia pageviews fetching is included in this.